stentorium/stentor/api/reviews/stentor-utils.api.md

 //
 // @public
 export function getDateTimeRangeFrom(date: string): DateTimeRange | undefined;

+// Warning: (ae-missing-release-tag) "getDurationFrom" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getDurationFrom(iso8601Duration: string, groupBy?: GetDurationGroupBy): Duration;

+// Warning: (ae-missing-release-tag) "GetDurationGroupBy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum GetDurationGroupBy {
+    // (undocumented)
+    Largest = 0,
+    // (undocumented)
+    Smallest = 1
+}

 // Warning: (ae-missing-release-tag) "HandledIn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //